intermine/docker-intermine/readme.md

 #### Webapp

 Copy the InterMine code to the local directory.
+Below is an example of checking out the code for yeastmine, but you could also just copy the repository if you have it checked out locally.

 ```
 /git/docker-intermine/yeastmine$ git clone https://github.com/yeastgenome/intermine.git
 ```

-Must start with `/intermine` directory and include your mine's webapp, e.g. `intermine/yeastmine`.
+Must start with `/intermine` directory and include your mine's webapp, e.g. `/git/docker-intermine/intermine/yeastmine/webapp` is the directory from which docker will deploy the webapp.

 #### Launch the containers for YeastMine